-Brothers Joe and Russell Marino, the owners of Sun Valley, spent the next five years trying to fight the agency’s decision.
-They were dragged through a series of hearings before Department of Labor agency judges—judges employed by the very same agency trying to fine them.
-One agency judge, who presided over a four-day trial, had been employed by the Department of Labor for nearly 30 years—practically her entire career.
+Brothers Joe and Russell Marino, the owners of Sun Valley, denied the government’s allegations, but they soon found they had no choice but to defend themselves in the agency’s in-house courts—where the judges are employed by the same agency imposing the fines.
+One agency judge, who presided over a four-day trial, had been employed by the Department of Labor for nearly 30 years.
 And then the brothers appealed from her decision to a panel of five more agency judges, all appointed by the Secretary of Labor and likewise employed by the agency.
 The agency served as prosecutor, judge, and jury, and the agency won every time.

 Case Team